-Hemifacial microsomia (HFM) refers to a congenital condition in which part of the face does not develop normally.
+Hemifacial microsomia (HFM) is a congenital condition that results in underdevelopment of the face.
 The condition typically affects the ear, mouth, and jaw.
 However, HFM patients can also experience underdevelopment of the eyes, cheeks, neck, and parts of the skull.

 HFM can compromise facial development.
 But, the condition can be treated surgically.

 At The Facial Paralysis Institute in Beverly Hills, globally recognized facial plastic and reconstructive surgeon Dr. Babak Azizzadeh strives to provide cutting-edge care to those who suffer from HFM.
-He aims to teach patients about HFM and help them evaluate various treatment options.
+He teaches his patients about HFM and can help them evaluate various treatment options.

 What Is Hemifacial Microsomia?

 Hemifacial microsomia can occur on one or both sides of the face.
 It is present at birth and affects the lower half of the face, including the ears and mouth.
-These features do not develop properly to match the upper portion of the face and appear asymmetrical and uneven.
-Functional issues, such as breathing problems, can result from HFM deformities.
+These features do not develop properly to match the upper portion of the face.
+As such, they can cause an asymmetrical facial appearance.
+HFM can also cause breathing problems and other functional issues.

 Along with craniofacial microsomia, HFM has been linked to Goldenhar syndrome, a rare congenital condition that can affect the facial structure.
 Patients dealing with Goldenhar syndrome are prone to HFM, spine and rib cage abnormalities, and congenital scoliosis.